smart-data-lake/smart-data-lake/docs/reference/transformations.md

 #### SQL
 You can use Spark SQL to define custom transformations.
-Input dataObjects are available as tables to select from.
+Input DataObjects are available as tables to select from.
 Use tokens %{&ltkey&gt} to replace with runtimeOptions in SQL code.
 For a 1-to-1 transformation use **type = SQLDfTransformer** and configure **code** as your SQL transformation statement.
 For many-to-many transformations use **type = SQLDfsTransformer** and configure **code** as a Map of "&ltoutputDataObjectId&gt, &ltSQL transformation statement&gt".